Shadertoy: History

-Shadertoy was created by Pol Jeremias and Inigo Quilez in January 2013 and came online in February the same year.
+Shadertoy was developed by Pol Jeremias and Íñigo Quílez in January 2013 and came online in February the same year.

-The roots of the effort are in Inigo's "Shadertoy" section in his computer graphics educational website.
-With the arrival of the initial WebGL implementation by Mozilla's Firefox in 2009, Quilez created the first online live coding environment and curated repository of procedural shaders.
+The roots of the effort are in Íñigo's "Shadertoy" section in his computer graphics educational website.
+With the arrival of the initial WebGL implementation by Mozilla's Firefox in 2009, Quílez created the first online live coding environment and curated repository of procedural shaders.
 This content was donated by 18 authors from the Demoscene and showcased advanced real-time and interactive animations never seen in the Web before, such as raymarched metaballs, fractals and tunnel effects.

-After having worked together in several real-time rendering projects together for years, in December 2012 Quilez and Pol decided to create a new Shadertoy site that would follow the tradition of the original Shadertoy page with its demoscene flavored resource and size constrained real-time graphics content, but would add social and community features and embrace an open-source attitude.
+After having worked together in several real-time rendering projects together for years, in December 2012 Quílez and Pol decided to create a new Shadertoy site that would follow the tradition of the original Shadertoy page with its demoscene flavored resource and size constrained real-time graphics content, but would add social and community features and embrace an open-source attitude.

 The page came out with the live editor, real-time playback, browsing and searching capabilities, tagging and commenting features.
-Content wise, Shadertoy provided a fixed and limited set of textures for its users to utilize in creative ways.
+Content wise, Shadertoy provided a fixed and limited set of textures for its users to use in creative ways.
 Over the years Shadertoy added extra features, such as webcam and microphone input support, video, music, Virtual Reality rendering and multi-pass rendering.